-Artist Alex Donis—whose work has engaged in queer Latinx histories and has been subject to frequent censorship —will be in conversation with Julia Bryan-Wilson about his recently completed commission for the exhibition Historires of Dance, co-curated by Bryan-Wilson at the Museu de Arte de São Paulo.
+Artist Alex Donis—whose work has engaged in queer Latinx histories and has been subject to frequent censorship —was in conversation with Julia Bryan-Wilson about his then recently completed commission for the exhibition Historires of Dance, co-curated by Bryan-Wilson at the Museu de Arte de São Paulo.

 Alex Donis is a Los Angeles-based visual artist whose work examines and redefines the boundaries set within religion, politics, race, and sexuality.
 Interested in toppling societies’ conventional attitudes, his work is often influenced by a tri-cultural (Pop, Latin and Queer) experience.
 He has worked extensively in a variety of media including painting, installation, photography, video, and works on paper.